-The museum starts with a short film about three fictional slave.
+The museum starts with a short film about three fictional slaves.
 From there one passes a real slave pen and into a small section on the Underground Railroad.
 This section seems like to little a space to tell too much information.
 From there the visitor is sent into an immersive video theater where they can experience the escape across the Ohio River.
 This is one of the best parts of the museum.
 The video tells the story as if you are there with them.

-The final sections of the museum are the The Struggle Continues with a short film about modern slavery and injustices, the temporary exhibit area different exhibits throughout the year, and Reflect, Respond, Resolve an interactive area to learn more about injustices in the modern world.
+The final sections of the museum are the “The Struggle Continues,” with a short film about modern slavery and injustices, the temporary exhibit area which house different exhibits throughout the year, and Reflect, Respond, Resolve, an interactive area to learn more about injustices in the modern world.

 Even though the museum is dedicated to the Underground Railroad and slavery, it does an amazing job of keeping everything even-handed.
 It tries not to villainize any one group.
 The museum explains the facts and lets the visitor interpret them as they see fit.
 It is sensitive to how touchy the subject is.
 In “Reflect, Respond, Resolve” section the interactive displays have no right answers only more questions.

 The museum is a must stop for anyone who has lived in a world with injustice.
 In our current climate it is even more important that ever.